inigoflores/helium-miner-log-analyzer/README.md

 Small tool that extracts witness data from Helium miner logs.

+It currently works for the **Pisces 100** and miner version `miner-arm64_2022.01.29.0_GA`.
+It may work for other miners that have the docker log folder mapped to the host, for which you will need to provide the folder path as a command-line argument.

+It will soon support any other SSH enabled miners.

 ## Description

 The tool provides information on the beacons witnessesed by the miner.

 ## Understanding lost witnesses

 Only a fraction of the beacons witnessed by the miner make it to the blockchain.

 Reasons:

-* **Witnesses lost at the local miner**
+* **Witnesses lost at the local miner** bacause of failure of delivery to the challenger due to:<br/><br/>
-  * Failure of delivery to the challenger due to P2P or network errors.
-These include:
+  * **P2P or network errors**.
+These include:<br/><br/>
     * **Timeout**, usually due to a relayed challenger.
     * Challenger P2P address **not found** in the peer book.
-    * **No listen address** found for the challenger.
-    * Challenger **host unreachable**.
-    * Challenger **connection refused**.
-  * Failure of delivery to the challenger due to **miner crashes/reboots**.
+    * Other challenger related problems, like "no listen address", "host unreachable" or "connection refused".<br/><br/>
+  * **Miner crashes/reboots**.<br/><br/>
 * **Witnesses lost at the challenger**: After successfuly delivering the witness to the challenger, the transaction fails to complete due to P2P or network problems at the challenger.
-In such cases, at Helium Explorer All Activity tab, the challenger shows a `Constructed Challenge` event, but not a `Challenged Beaconer` event.
+In such cases, at Helium Explorer All Activity tab, the challenger shows a `Constructed Challenge` event, but not a `Challenged Beaconer` event.<br/><br/>
 * **Witnesses lost at the "max hotspots lottery"**: When the number of hotspots that witness a beacon exceed 14 (current `poc_max_witness_per_hop`), only 14 are selected to receive rewards.

 This tool lets you analyze the causes for the witnesses lost at the local miner.